 The relationship between a tenant and their property manager is important—after all, one of our basic needs is a place to live.
 Expectations of the tenant-property manager relationship are set in the lease, which means signing the document is an agreement to abide by the regulations.
 Maintaining a good relationship and striving to be a good tenant can not only improve your living situation and add a positive professional relationship to your life, but it also makes it easier to work with your property manager should issues arise.

-While most of these might seem like common sense, here are 5 simple ways in which you can be an outstanding tenant:
+While most of these might seem like common sense, here are 5 simple ways or tips in which you can be an outstanding ideal tenant:

 - Paying rent on time.
 This should be a no-brainer, but the easiest way to be a great tenant is simply to pay your rent on time.
 If you can’t make your rent for the month, talk to your property manager and be open about your situation, then get them the rent as quickly as you can.